Skip to main content

 -1976

-SAML use-case Telco with an invalid authentication URL.
+Indicates a SAML use-case Telco with an invalid authentication URL.

 -1977

-fetchIdConnectData function not called.
+Indicates that the fetchIdConnectData function was not called.

 IdConnectApiHostNotFoundException